Understand the basics of hypercortisolism, how it affects your body, and the associated health consequences.

 Hypercortisolism can also result from something inside the body, which is called endogenous hypercortisolism.
-This is usually a noncancerous tumor that is most likely on either the adrenal or pituitary gland; however, it also can occur elsewhere in the body.
+This is usually a noncancerous tumor called an adenoma that is most likely on either the adrenal or pituitary gland; however, it also can occur elsewhere in the body.

 Hypercortisolism and Cushing syndrome are different terms for the same condition.
 However, overt Cushing syndrome is often easier to diagnose.
-When Cushing syndrome is caused by a tumor on the pituitary gland, it is called Cushing Disease.
+When Cushing syndrome is caused by an adenoma on the pituitary gland, it is called Cushing disease.

 Physical symptoms associated with classically described overt Cushing syndrome include a fatty hump between the shoulders, weight gain around the mid-section, and pink or purple stretch marks.
 However, not everyone will display these classic symptoms.
 In fact, many people will have a constellation of different symptoms.
 Some other common signs and symptoms include the following:

 Hypercortisolism can impact all parts of the body, including serious problems with your bones and heart, uncontrollable diabetes, and high blood pressure.
 It can cause muscle weakness and problems with libido, obesity, and depression as well.

 If you have some of these symptoms, you should ask your doctor if you should be tested.

 Hypercortisolism can be difficult to diagnose because there are many nonspecific symptoms that are also common in the general population.
 These symptoms include diabetes, hypertension, obesity, depression, and menstrual irregularity.
 This makes it difficult to distinguish between these groups of people, especially as there is no single correct method for diagnosing the condition.